taka-rl/flask_webapp/README.md

    SECRET_KEY=Type Your Secret Key  # Flask Secret Key WEATHER_API_KEY = 'Replace Your API Key set at 2'  # OpenWeather API ExchangeRate_API_KEY = 'Replace Your API Key set at 2'  # ExchangeRate API
-   MYEMAIL = 'Your Email Address set at 3' EMAIL_PASSWORD = 'App Password set at 3'
+   MYEMAIL = 'Your Email Address set at 3'
+   EMAIL_PASSWORD = 'App Password set at 3'
+   SUPER_ADMIN = 'admin@email.com'  # The SUPER_ADMIN is the one that can change user's role such as admin and user and delete users.
    ```
 6. Run main.py
 7. Use one of the accounts written as below to Login
-- admin user:
+- Super admin user:
    email: admin@email.com
    password: admin
-- non admin user:
+- user:
    email:test@email.com
    password: test@email.com
-Note: You can register a new account but admin user is the admin as the id of User is 1 .
+8. Register a new user

+9. Change user's role on ('/admin-dashboard') route.

 ## Design